menzzana/parallel_R_course/lab_serial_R.md

 <row>
 <div class="column50">

-1. Implement the function calcpi using any of the **apply** functions
+1. Calculate PI using montecarlo and any of the **apply** functions
 1. Time your code